juanmalvarezvaa/next-demo-food/README.md

-This is a demo [Next.js](https://nextjs.org/) project for Food lovers.
+This is a simple food demo app, done in [Next.js](https://nextjs.org/) 14 (using App Router), for Food lovers.
+It will allow you to load recipies, check them, etc.

 ## Getting Started